Ravenous (1999 film)

-Ravenous is a 1999 horror Western film directed by Antonia Bird and starring Guy Pearce, Robert Carlyle, Jeffrey Jones, and David Arquette.
-Set in the 1840s in California's Sierra Nevada, the film follows a group of soldiers at a military outpost who encounter a sadistic cannibal.
-Screenwriter Ted Griffin's screenplay combines elements from the Donner Party and that of Alfred Packer, the real-life "Colorado Cannibal" who survived by eating five companions after becoming snowbound in the San Juan Mountains in the 1870s.
-However, the film's plot also serves as an overt criticism of manifest destiny through its use of cannibalism.
-By turning the act into an insatiable hunger, the voracious need to eat human flesh is equated to the all-consuming pursuit of power and wealth that was inherent to the expansionist attitudes of those seeking to settle the American frontier in the 19th century.
-The film would be the last theatrical release to feature John Spencer.
+Ravenous is a 1999 black comedy horror western film directed by Antonia Bird and written by Ted Griffin.
+Set in the 1840s, the film stars Guy Pearce as John Boyd, a US Army captain who is exiled to a remote military outpost in the Sierra Nevadas, where he and his colleagues encounter a sadistic cannibal, played by Robert Carlyle.
+The film also stars Jeffrey Jones, David Arquette, Jeremy Davies, Stephen Spinella, Neal McDonough, and John Spencer in his final film role.

+Griffin's screenplay combines elements from the Donner Party and that of Alfred Packer, the real-life "Colorado Cannibal" who survived by eating five companions after becoming snowbound in the San Juan Mountains in the 1870s.
 An international co-production between United Kingdom, United States and Mexico, Ravenous had a troubled production history.
 Issues over budget and shooting schedules were still ongoing when filming was about to start in Slovakia.
-After the original director Milcho Manchevski was fired three weeks into production, he was replaced by Bird at the suggestion of actor Robert Carlyle.
-The film was shot in Europe and Mexico.
-Michael Nyman and Damon Albarn composed the film's score, which generated a significant amount of interest for its quirky and inventive use of loops, instruments and musical structure.
+After the original director Milcho Manchevski was fired three weeks into production, he was replaced by Bird at the suggestion of Carlyle.
+The score was composed by Michael Nyman and Damon Albarn, who used period-accurate instruments and utilized several minimal music techniques.

 Released by 20th Century Fox in the spring of 1999, Ravenous was a box-office bomb, grossing $2 million against a $12 million budget.
 However, despite initial reception being mixed when released, it has since garnered a reputation as a cult film.